• Skip to primary navigation

 🥡 Storage

-The tagine can be cooked, cooled and stored in the fridge for up to 3 days.
+The lamb tagine with apricots can be cooked, cooled, and stored in the fridge for up to 3 days.
 Alternatively, it can be frozen for up to 3 months.
 Defrost in the freezer for 24 hours and thoroughly reheat in the microwave.

 ❓ FAQS